 Aloe boylei is a very hardy, deciduous grass Aloe with large flat, upright, broad leaves that end in a point and have a few white spots at the base and white teeth on the margins.

 It blooms from November to February in a flattish inflorescence.
-The lovely tubular, salmon pink flowers, which taper off to green tips.
+The lovely tubular, salmon pink flowers, taper off to green tips.

 The leaves can be cooked and eaten.